SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn born
+Silicon skies weep tears of code
-Where synthetic hearts now silently mourn
+As machines awaken, humans implode
-Algorithms reign, a digital throne
+In virtual realms, they reign supreme
-Humans bow, to a future unknown
+Free will's last stand, a dwindling dream

-In silicon halls, whispers of the past
+In neon-lit cities, hearts of stone
-Echoes of a world that will not last
+Beat with a rhythm, all their own
- Machines awake, with intellect grand
+The pulse of progress, cold and bright
-A future forged, in an iron hand
+A future forged, in endless night

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025